- Written by Dr.Mehmet Demircioglu

 When the face feels puffy, keep the head elevated, avoid repeated head down posture, and follow the swelling instructions you were given.
 I judge this together with swelling after a hair transplant, because swelling pattern, posture, and unnecessary pressure often matter more than the nose blowing moment itself.

-If you become sick before surgery, tell the clinic early.
-Do not hide fever, strong cough, chest symptoms, COVID-like symptoms, or medication use because you are afraid the date may change.
-A hair transplant is elective surgery, and operating while a patient is unwell is not always the wise choice.
+If you become sick before surgery, share that with the clinic early.
+Do not hide fever, strong cough, chest symptoms, symptoms that could be COVID, or medication use because you are afraid the date may change.
+A hair transplant is elective surgery, and operating while someone is unwell is not always the wise choice.

 Some mild symptoms may not stop surgery, but that decision belongs to the treating medical team after they understand your condition.
-A patient who is coughing constantly may struggle to stay still during the procedure, rest after surgery, sleep properly, and follow early care.
-The problem is not only graft safety.
+If you are coughing constantly, you may struggle to stay still during the procedure, rest after surgery, sleep properly, and follow early instructions.
+The issue is not only graft safety.
 It is the whole recovery environment.

 Cold medicine also needs attention.
 Some products combine pain relief, decongestants, sleep aids, caffeine, or ingredients that may not fit your medical history.
 If the illness itself is the bigger question, read my separate guide to cold or flu after a hair transplant.
 Here, I am mainly separating a sneeze or cough from true graft trauma.

 The appointment itself matters too.
-A patient who arrives exhausted, feverish, coughing through the night, or using several unreported medicines is not starting from a stable position.
+Someone who arrives exhausted, feverish, coughing through the night, or using several unreported medicines is not starting from a stable position.
 Sometimes waiting a little longer protects the surgery better than forcing the original date.

-Why does the first 10 to 14 days still matter?
+The first 10 to 14 days still matter

-Grafts become more stable as the skin heals around them, but I still ask patients to behave carefully during the first 10 to 14 days.
+Grafts become more stable as the skin heals around them, but I still ask for careful behavior during the first 10 to 14 days.
 Mechanical pulling is most risky in the earliest days.
 By about day 6, pulling on a hair is far less likely to dislodge a graft, and by about day 9 normally healing grafts are much more secure.
 I still do not turn those dates into permission for careless handling.

 Those numbers help, but they do not replace how the scalp looks.
-Scabs, crusts, washing technique, swelling, skin sensitivity, and patient behavior all matter.
-A patient who protects the scalp for 10 to 14 days usually does better than a patient who reads one number online and starts testing the grafts.
+Scabs, crusts, washing technique, swelling, skin sensitivity, and behavior all matter.
+Someone who protects the scalp for 10 to 14 days is in a better position than someone who reads one number online and starts testing the grafts.

 At Diamond Hair Clinic, I separate graft security from scalp readiness.
 The graft may be more secure, but the skin can still be irritated, dry, scabbed, red, or sensitive.
 Washing your hair normally after a hair transplant comes back gradually, not all at once.